Olf0/sfos-upgrade/README.md

 * After a "factory reset" **sfos-upgrade** eases and speeds up the process of upgrading to a recent SailfishOS release via consecutively installing all "stop releases" on the way:<br />
 Simply run `sfos-upgrade <intended version>`, reboot  and repeat: **sfos-upgrade** will guide you through all stop releases.<br />
 Omit running `post_sfos-upgrade` between consecutive SailfishOS upgrades (but do reboot each time!), only run it once after having upgraded to the intended version.
-* **sfos-upgrade** shall work fine on SailfishOS 1.0.0.0 and higher and should work on earlier versions, if upgrading to at least 1.0.0.0.
+* **sfos-upgrade** should work fine on any SailfishOS version 1.0.0.0 and higher and might work on earlier versions, if upgrading to at least 1.0.0.0.
 * **sfos-upgrade** does not check battery level and if charging (yet).<br />
 If you know how to query that properly at the command line, please denote these commands to me or submit a PR.